tomas-go/Quizlet-TextToSpeech/README.md

 `pip install gTTS`

 ## Features to Add
-* Allow the user to enter a quizlet user link.
-Check if it is a valid link.
 * Ask the user if he/she wants to convert terms for another flashcard group.
     * If yes, show flashcard groups again and rerun that part of the program.
     * If no, end program.
+* Close Firefox windows once program is done running.